kbond/php-queue/README.md

     **NOTE**: When a job is failed, it is requeued and its attempt count is increased.

-2. Add consumer to queue
+2. Add consumer to queue:

     ```php
     $queue->addConsumer(new MyConsumer(), 10); // add with a priority of 10